From little coastal fishing ports to high mountain settlements, the Peloponnese has it all.Read more...

-The ancient theatre of Epidavros © Joop Kleuskens, Dreamstime
+The ancient theatre of Epidavros stands as one of the major symbols of the admirable in Classical Greek art © Joop Kleuskens, Dreamstime

 During July and August there are weekend performances at the main theatre by Greek and foreign theatre companies.The repertoire has been broadening recently, but the main draw is still the classical plays (done in modern Greek).
 Although you may not understand a word there is nothing to compare with the atmosphere of sitting in this ancient theatre, watching the sun dip behind the hills, before the lights come up and you watch the same dramas enacted that were first performed here more than 2,000 years before.
 It is all but mandatory to book in advance as, although the theatre is huge, parts are currently closed off for renovation, and seats are often booked up months in advance.
 In the cheaper seats you will be sitting on the bare stone so a cushion, if you can come by one, is a good idea.
 There are also performances at the small theatre in Archea Epidavros.